 Sales numbers and sales rankings.
 Number of blog readers and blog subscribers.
 Blog commenters and friends lists totals.
 Website views and page views.

-Then I thought the most difficult part of the publishing process was convincing a publisher that my book was exactly what they wanted.
+Then I thought the most difficult part of the publishing process was convincing a publisher that my book was exactly what he or she wanted.
 Not anymore.

 Just when I begin to get carried away by the numbers, I’m reminded that God is more concerned with people than with numbers.
 In Fresh Wind, Fresh Fire, pastor and author Jim Cymbala notes, “The Bible does not say we should aim at numbers, but rather urges us faithfully to proclaim God’s message in the boldness of the Holy Spirit.”